snej/tails/README.md

 **Tails** is a minimal, fast [Forth][FORTH]-like interpreter core written entirely in C+\+.
 I created it as a one-day hack to celebrate May Forth 2021 … then kept going because it's fun.

-What can it do?
-Not much on its own.
-It knows how to add and multiply integers!! and call functions!!!!
-It can evaluate `4 3 + SQUARE DUP + SQUARE ABS` and return the expected answer `9604`.
-That expression can be written as a hardcoded list of word references, or parsed from a string.

-It's not much, but it's pretty tiny!
+It started out as tiny but functional.
 The magic core code (`NEXT`, `INTERP`, `RETURN`, `LITERAL`, `DUP`, etc.) is about 200SLOC and compiles to a few hundred bytes, many of which are NOPs the compiler adds for padding.
 The parser and compiler add a few KB more.

-And it's very easy to extend -- see the to-do list at the end.
+It's grown significantly since then: there's a parser, stack-checking type-checking compiler, multiple value types including strings and arrays, "quotations" (i.e. lambdas or blocks) ... but the simple core can still be extracted and used if something more minimal is needed.

 The reason I wrote this, besides to fulfil a decades-old dream of building a working Forth interpreter, is to apply the really elegant and efficient implementation technique used by [Wasm3][WASM3] (a [WebAssembly][WASM] interpreter), which is probably the fastest pure non-JIT interpreter there is.
 See below under "Performance".